rexresearch.com

 Arginine sensing triggers gene regulation.

-S. gordonii contains the full genetic pathway for biosynthesis of
+S. gordonii contains the full genetic pathway for biosynthesis

-auxotroph under laboratory conditions (Jakubovics et al, supra,
+arginine auxotroph under laboratory conditions (Jakubovics et

-Nuxoll et al, PLoS pathogens.
+al, supra, Nuxoll et al, PLoS pathogens.
 2012;8(1 l):el003033).
-A shift from

-a marked change in phenotype of S. gordonii.
-In addition to genes
+medium resulted in a marked change in phenotype of S. gordonii.

-previously shown to be regulated by coaggregation, there was a
+In addition to genes previously shown to be regulated by

-significant decrease in the expression of several
+coaggregation, there was a significant decrease in the

-well-characterized cell surface adhesins (Table 1).
-In general,
+expression of several well-characterized cell surface adhesins

-metabolism was decreased with the exception of the arginine
+(Table 1).
+In general, metabolism was decreased with the

-biosynthesis pathway, which was strongly up-regulated (Figure 2).
+exception of the arginine biosynthesis pathway, which was

-These data are consistent with the development of a specialized
+strongly up-regulated (Figure 2).
+These data are consistent with

-biofilm dispersal cell state, similar to that produced by the
+similar to that produced by the dimorphic aquatic bacterium

-dimorphic aquatic bacterium Caulobacter crescentus, upon nutrient
+Caulobacter crescentus, upon nutrient limitation (England et

-limitation (England et al., Journal of bacteriology.
+al., Journal of bacteriology.
 2010;192(3):819-33.).
+This example

-This example relates to biofilms formed by
+relates to biofilms formed by single species of bacteria.
+In

-diverse effects on bacterial gene regulation, phenotype,
+these systems, L-arginine has diverse effects on bacterial gene

-metabolism and biofilm formation.
+regulation, phenotype, metabolism and biofilm formation.

 Biofilm formation in an environmentally germane microfluidic